EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I practiced somemore with css inheritance.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 35
+.
+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - No code today.
+I read up on different ways of using css fonts and also about resizing in css using ems, rems and percentages.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.